Nationals and left-handed reliever Brad Hand agree to one-year deal

 Those were the first steps toward Hand agreeing to a one-year, $10.5 million deal with the Washington Nationals on Sunday.
 Those terms, confirmed by a person with direct knowledge of them, do not include any options.
 The contract deepens a bullpen that already had Daniel Hudson, Will Harris and Tanner Rainey for the late innings.
 And it continued a busy offseason for the Nationals, who traded for Josh Bell, then signed Kyle Schwarber, Jon Lester, Ryan Zimmerman and Hand, a 30-year-old who led the American League in saves and games finished in 2020.

 Hand’s agreement with Washington was first reported by ESPN.
-It is still contingent on Hand passing a physical in the coming days.
+It is contingent on Hand passing a physical in the coming days.
 The New York Mets were long rumored as front-runners to sign Hand.
 But the Nationals saw a chance to pad their bullpen after adding Bell, Schwarber, Lester and Zimmerman on team-friendly deals.
-Those players will make a guaranteed $22.35 million this season.
+Those players will make a guaranteed $22.35 million on their current contracts with the Nationals.
 Hand’s deal means it took close to $33 million for General Manager Mike Rizzo to rip through his to-do list.

 The Nationals still need a second catcher to pair with Yan Gomes.
 For now, though, Rizzo has built a bullpen to complement a strong rotation.
 It should keep the Nationals in the thick of a very competitive National League East.